exastro-suite/exastro-it-automation-docs-dev/src/en/2.6/configuration/ansible/ansible_automation_platform.rst

 Register Authentication token and Organization to ITA
 -----------------------------------------------------

-| Refer to :ref:`ansible_common_interface_information` and Register the Authentication token created in :ref:`platform_output_token` and the Organization created in :ref:`platform_make_organization` to :menuselection:`Ansible common --> Interface information`
+| Register the Authentication token created in :ref:`platform_output_token` and the Organization created in :ref:`platform_make_organization` to :menuselection:`Ansible common --> Interface information`

-|

-.. warning:: | When registering Organization names, make sure to open ":ref:`ansible_common_interface_information`" and select the name of the Organization created in ":ref:`platform_make_organization`" approximately 1 minute after registering the Authentication token.
+.. warning:: | When registering Organization names, make sure to open interface information,  and select the name of the Organization created in ":ref:`platform_make_organization`" approximately 1 minute after registering the Authentication token.

   ※The Backyard collects the organizations associated with the users corresponding to each authentication token and displays them in the pull-down.